 CZI PPC-funded Research Efforts

 The coordinating research PI, Fanny Elahi, MD, PhD, Assistant Professor of Neurology, Neuroscience, and Pathology and Molecular and Cell-Based Medicine at the Icahn School of Medicine at Mount Sinai, received $800K in 2022 to conduct research for 2 years and has received an additional $800K to continue their research through 2026.
-Dr. Elahi is leading a multi-disciplinary team to build cellular models of CADASIL to reverse engineer the disease and discover new therapeutic targets.
+Dr. Elahi is leading a multi-disciplinary team to build cellular models of CADASIL to reverse engineer the disease in order to discover new therapeutic targets.
 They will employ two complementary models of human brain vasculature created from patient samples to understand CADASIL’s early instigating events and disease progression.

 Last year, Dr. Elahi and her research team accomplished their Year 1 (2023) goals!
 They identified proteins that are implicated in CADASIL and discovered that angiogenesis–the renewal and maintenance of blood vessels–is dysregulated in CADASIL patient samples compared to those without the disease.
 Once they identified this physiological measure of CADASIL, they built in vitro assays–isolated cells of interest–to start determining if this abnormal angiogenesis is a viable target for drug screening.

 Thank you for continuing to help us push the frontiers of knowledge in CADASIL.
 This collaborative effort would not be possible without your involvement, so thank you to everyone who plays a role in CADASIL research.
 Together, we are building the path toward clinical trials and treatments.
+We are looking forward to achieving our Year 3 (2025) goals!

 Most important to this research and to progress toward treatments are the collaborations between everyone who is touched by CADASIL.
 New valuable collaborations have been formed through patient connections.
 CADASIL researchers, industry partners, advocates, and patients have been coming together to solve the questions we all have about CADASIL.
 This collaborative effort would not be possible without your involvement, so thank you to everyone who plays a role in CADASIL research.
 Together, we are building the path toward clinical trials and treatments.